Child Safe Standards

 - More likely to have experienced repeated incidents of sexual abuse by the time they are 18 years old.

-NDS has developed a number of resources to support service providers to understand and follow the Child Safe Standards.
+NDS has developed a number of resources for service providers to understand and follow the Victorian Child Safe Standards when supporting children and young people with disability.

-- NDS presentation: 'Promoting the Safety of Children with Disability in the context of the Victorian Child Safe Standards', narrated by David Moody, State Manager, NDS Victorian (20 minute video) - Coming in July
+- 'Promoting the Safety of Children with Disability in the context of the Victorian Child Safe Standards', video presentation of the slides above narrated by David Moody, State Manager, NDS Victoria (20 minutes)

-- NDS Video discussion: 'Implementing the Child Safe Standards, A Conversation with Sector Leaders’ (45 minute video) - Coming in July
+NDS Video discussion: 'Implementing the Child Safe Standards, A Conversation with Sector Leaders’

 Resources that may be of interest to disability services include: